Enter your query below:

 How is this process different from other competing or similar technologies and projects, some of which have failed?

-The Raven SR™ process is fundamentally different in that it is a chemical, rather than a combustion process.
-The fact that the Raven SR technology is non-combustion increases efficiency, allows for a wider range of feedstock, and eliminates many of the problems faced by gasification and Fisher-Tropsch (FT) projects in the past, as discussed in the following questions.
+The Raven SR process is fundamentally different in that it is a reducing chemical process, rather than process of oxidation.
+The fact that Raven SR’s technology is non-combustion and non-catalytic increases conversion efficiency, allows for a wider range of feedstock, and eliminates many of the problems faced by gasification, pyrolysis and Fisher-Tropsch (FT) projects in the past, as discussed in the following questions.

-Raven SR is similar to companies that also focus on a gasification process to create a syngas.
-However, Raven SR’s patented steam CO2 reformation process creates a syngas that is up to twice as rich in hydrogen as competing technologies, enabling the production of higher quantities of renewable hydrogen or FT fuels without the maintenance and other issues caused by combustion.
+Raven SR is similar to companies that also focus on a gasification process to create syngas.
+However, Raven SR’s patented biomass Steam /CO2 Reformation process creates a syngas that is up to twice as rich in hydrogen as competing technologies and lower in contaminants, enabling the production of higher quantities of renewable hydrogen or FT fuels without the maintenance and other issues caused by combustion.

-Raven SR is currently focused on hydrogen production from waste.
-The technology’s ability to produce hydrogen from various waste streams is well established and documented, and the pilot unit is continually producing hydrogen at this time.
-The market for renewable hydrogen in California is growing, and Raven SR can produce renewable hydrogen at a lower price than any competitor in the market.
+Raven SR is primarily focused on the production of hydrogen, sustainable aviation fuel (SAF) and renewable diesel production from waste.
+The technology’s ability to produce hydrogen from various waste streams is well established and documented.
+The market for renewable fuels is growing globally, and Raven SR can produce renewable hydrogen at a lower price than any competitor in the market.

-With respect to the Fisher-Tropsch, Raven SR is currently filing new patents on modifications to the traditional FT process, increasing efficiency.
+With respect to SAF and Fisher-Tropsch fuels, Raven SR is currently filing new patents on modifications to the traditional FT process, increasing efficiency.

 Is the gas produced in the reformer combustible?